Plumsail/documents-docs/source/user-guide/processes/examples/create-document-from-template-sign-signnow-zapier.rst

 .. image:: ../../../_static/img/flow/how-tos/purchase-agreements-process.png
     :alt: create a new process

 Upload the template you're gonna use.
 In this example, we'll create a PDF purchase agreement from a DOCX template.
 And below is our template's screenshot.
-You can download it by `this link <../../../_static/files/flow/how-tos/CONTRACT_TEMPLATE.docx>`_.
+You can `download it by the link <../../../_static/files/flow/how-tos/CONTRACT_TEMPLATE.docx>`_.

 .. image:: ../../../_static/img/flow/how-tos/agreement-template.png
     :alt: Agreement DOCX template